r00b/cessna-private-pilot-course/1.2-improving-control/3-the-airport-environment-and-correcting-for-wind.md

 ![Traffic pattern indicator](images/pattern-indicator.png)

-* If no control tower, no AWOS/ASOS, and no answer on UNICOM, overfly airport 500' above TPA to check wind sock, indicator, and determine best runway to use
+* If no control tower, no AWOS/ASOS, and no answer on UNICOM, overfly airport 500 feet above TPA to check wind sock, indicator, and determine best runway to use

 ### Entering and Departing the Traffic Pattern
-* When deparing, either continue straight out or make 45-degree turn in direction of crosswind leg after leaving the runway and have reached pattern altitude
+* When departing, either continue straight out or make 45-degree turn in direction of crosswind leg after leaving the runway and have reached pattern altitude
-* Look for special departure procedures at airport (may be because of noise abatement, obstructions, etc) on signs around airport or on Chart Supplement
+* Look for special departure procedures at airport (may be because of noise abatement, obstructions, etc.) on signs around airport or on Chart Supplement
 * Enter traffic pattern on 45 angle to downwind at about the midfield point at traffic pattern altitude (1000 feet AGL unless otherwise noted)

 ![Entering the pattern](images/entering-pattern.png)